luipir/qgis20_api_check/README.md

-simple python script to grep on a list of strings.
+Simple python script to grep on a list of strings.

-Result show code line to modify due to api changes and a suggestion for the change.
+Result shows code line to modify due to api changes adding suggestions for the change.

 modification has been brutally cut and pasted from these two websites: